DanielBel23/Assembler/README.md

 ## How to Run

+1. make sure the files you want to use as an input are in the root directory (not in inputAndOutput)
-1. Compile the project using:
+2. Compile the project using:
    ```
    make
    ```